 children: children.map((child) => {

-// Notice what happens here: we allow strings to be part of children
+// Notice what happens here: we allow strings to be part of

-// swap them back to ReactElement.
+// we immediately swap them back to ReactElement.

 if (typeof child === "string") {